-As a Hanover Horton School Staff Members, we promise to:
+As Hanover-Horton School Staff Members, we will:

-- Respect your child as an individual. - Provide the best education/curriculum possible for your child. - Share your child's progress with you as often as needed. - Have high expectations for my students and provide them with a good learning environment.
+- Respect your child as an individual. - Provide the best education/curriculum possible for your child. - Share your child's progress with you as often as needed. - Have high expectations for our students and provide them with a good learning environment.